WEEKLY TORAH COMMENTARY

 Heritage Pointe Rabbi Sherman shares weekly Torah study that will activate your brain, touch your heart, and potentially impact the way that you live your life.

-Please join our Shabbat celebrations on Channel 1960:
+Please join in this week’s Shabbat celebrations on Channel 1960 or in the Synagogue

-Friday at 4:30 PM – Kabbalat Shabbat & Shabbat Ma’ariv (Evening Service)
+Friday at 4:00 PM: Kabbalat Shabbat & Ma’ariv (Evening Service) & Blessings

-Saturday at 10:00 AM – Shabbat Shacharit (Morning Service)
+Saturday at 10:00 AM: Shabbat Shacharit (Morning Service) & Blessings

-Candle lighting times for the city of Mission Viejo: Friday evening at 6:59 PM Shabbat ends Saturday
+Candle lighting time for the city of Mission Viejo: Friday evening at 6:59 PM Shabbat ends Saturday